 Personal stopovers are allowable only within the fare structure of the authorized travel.
 Additional fares are the responsibility of the traveler.
 Personal portion should be noted on itinerary by booking agent.

-Whenever a nonscheduled aircraft (leased, chartered, loaned, private) is to be used for Institution affairs, it is required that disclosure be filed in advance with the Administrator for the Office of Finance and Administration MS#14.
+Whenever a nonscheduled aircraft (leased, chartered, loaned, private) is to be used for Institution affairs, it is required that disclosure be filed in advance with the Risk Management Coordinator firstname.lastname@example.org.
 Reimbursement will be based on the actual operating expense or rental fee for the aircraft, but may not exceed the coach airfare for the distance traveled.